Chart Color Schemes

 Housing

-Springfield Lakes is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region
+Springfield Lakes is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Springfield Lakes, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.9% houses and 11.1% other dwellings.
-Home ownership in Springfield Lakes was at 10.4%, with mortgaged dwellings at 45.9% and rented ones at 43.7%.
-The median monthly mortgage repayment in the area was $1,800, higher than Brisbane metro's average of $1,710.
-The median weekly rent figure was recorded at $410, compared to Brisbane metro's $360.
-Nationally, Springfield Lakes' mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Springfield Lakes' dwelling structures, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Springfield Lakes stood at 10.4%, with mortgaged dwellings at 45.9% and rented ones at 43.7%.
+The median monthly mortgage repayment was $1,800, lower than Brisbane metro's $1,863.
+Median weekly rent was $410, higher than Brisbane metro's $380.
+Nationally, Springfield Lakes' mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing